QR-Code Font and Encoder User Manual

 and by accessing the database from the other system with the QR-Code

-- The source code for any single encoder will be supplied with
+- The source code for any single encoder may be provided by request after the purchase of an Unlimited Developer License of the

 Extract the files provided with the product and run the installation